 Katmai National Park and Preserve in southern Alaska is famous for brown bears and the Valley of Ten Thousand Smokes.
 It is one of the best places for bear watching in Alaska because Katmai contains the world’s largest protected brown bear population, estimated to number about 2,200.
 The area also protects the valley of volcanos.
 The park includes as many as 18 individual volcanoes, seven of which have been active since 1900.

 Katmai National Park is a paradise for wildlife lovers and photographers.
 The land is an abundance of sockeye salmon, and that way, brown bears love this place.
-Bear viewing and bear photographing in Katmai is possible at Brooks Camp, where brown bears coming to feed on sockeye salmon.
+Bear viewing and bear photographing in Katmai is possible at Brooks Camp, where brown bears come to feed on sockeye salmon.
 There are wildlife viewing platforms along with the river and Brooks Falls.
-It’s also possible to fishing, hiking, or going on a tour to see the Valley of Ten Thousand Smokes’ volcanoes.
+There are also opportunities for fishing, hiking, or going on a tour to see the Valley of Ten Thousand Smokes’ volcanoes.

 The park is located on the Alaska Peninsula, about 290 miles (470 km) southwest of Anchorage.
 There are no roads to the park.
 The only way to get to the park is by plane from Anchorage to King Salmon, and then by floatplane or boat from King Salmon to the Park.